 This is one area where native Apple products like the AirPods Max are superior, as they can switch seamlessly between 3+ devices and are smart enough to do so without having to lift a finger.

-Bose QuietComfort Ultra Battery Life
+Bose QuietComfort Ultra (1st Gen) Battery Life

 The Bose QuietComfort Ultra boasts 24 hours of battery life on a single charge, and in my testing I found this number to be fairly accurate.